phrutis/wif500/x64/Release/questions.md

 The man worked at the exchange office.</br>
 Through it, the miner withdrew coins. </br>
 Somehow, the miner turned to the exchange office with a request to help him restore the key in the photo from the burnt diary.</br>
-In 2017, there was no GPU program.
-GPU cards at that time were weaker than the GTX 1060. </br>
+In 2017, there were no WIF GPU recovery programs. </br>
+There were weak gpu cards at that time.</br>
-It took more than 1000 years to search on the CPU. </br>
+It was possible to search only on the processor, but this takes thousands of years.</br>
-This is a very difficult task.
 The photo went from hand to hand.</br>
 Years have passed.</br>
 I was approached by a person (intermediary) who offered to find the key for 50% of the amount.</br> After counting the combinations, it turned out that I needed to rent 3364 RTX 3090 cards for 4 days.</br>
-It's $50-70,000.
+It's $100-150,000.
 This is a big amount of risk.</br>
 The intermediary was asked to make a challenge and if the key is found, he will receive 10%.
 He agreed.</br>
 A program was developed and the challenge was launched.<hr>

 Who is the owner of the diary?</br>
-This is a common stupid question.
-Let's say Indian.
-What does it change?
-For understanding.</br> Bitcoin is an anonymous system.
+This is a common question. </br>
+For understanding.
+Bitcoin is an anonymous system. </br>
 The owner is the one who has the key.<hr>

 Is this theft?</br>
 No.</br>
 The author of the diary took the photo himself.</br> Thus, he made a public key out of a private key and gave it to third parties.<hr>

-Where is the guarantee that you will give 200 btc donat to the hunter after he gives you the encrypted key?</br>
-If you have doubts you can search by yourself.
-Where is the guarantee that if you find it, you will give half?</br>
-If not greedy 500 coins is a lot - enough for everyone.</br>
-I need active hunters for other challenges, so there is no point in cheating.<hr>

 What happens if the key is not found?</br>
 Nothing.
 Write on the photo SOLVED.
 Let's start another challenge and we'll look for it.<hr>

 How to know that the key is found by someone?</br>
 Verify transactions on the blockchain.<hr>

-What happens if someone who is not a hunter finds a key like a pirate (miner)?</br>
-I doubt that anyone will share with us.</br>
-The challenge will be stopped.</br>
-While the coins are in place, we are looking for.<hr>

 Why did you post a photo of the diary?</br>
 Initially, a few additional letters were crossed out in the challenge.</br>